mvaisakh/art-testing/README.md

 ## How to Run

-You can run the benchmarks with the `run.py` script.
-The Android environment must be set up, and the board connected via adb.
-See `run.py --help` for details.
+You can run the benchmarks with the `run.py` script, and obtain compilation statistics from a target adb device using `compile_stats.py`.
+Running on a device requires that the Android environment be set up, and the device be connected via adb.
+See either `run.py --help` or `compile_stats.py --help` for details.

 For example you can run on a target adb device:
       ./run.py --iterations 5 --mode 64 --target

 Or on the host, with no adb device:
       ./run.py --iterations 5

+Running 5 iterations of the compilation process with the benchmarks and all APK files in ~/apk:
+      ./compile_stats.py -i5 build/bench.apk ~/apk

 ## How to Write a Benchmark